UniversalDependencies/docs/_u-overview/syntax.md

 Similarly, multiple determiners are always attached to the head noun.

 <div id="s3c" class="sd-parse">
-All these three books .
+All/DET these/DET three/NUM books/NOUN .
 det(books, All)
 det(books, these)
 nummod(books, three)